h01ger/piuparts/README.txt

  searched for dependencies that are not available in the current section if that describes a partial distro.

+* "known-problem-directory" is the path to the directory containing definitions of known problems.
+ Default: "${prefix}/share/piuparts/known_problems"

 * "debug" tells the slave whether to log debug level messages.
 The value should be "yes" or "no", with the default being "no". piuparts itself currently always produces debug output and there